 - subscribing to the Australian Volunteers Program e-newsletter.

-The Australian Volunteers program operates across 26 developing countries.
+The Australian Volunteers program operates across 26 countries in the Indo-Pacific.